jeteve/mokapot/README.md

 ## About percolators

-In search technology, a percolator is a component that allows the matching of a stream of documents (for instance representing events) against a relatively static set of queries (representing specific interests in events).
+A Percolator is a component that allows the matching of a stream of documents (for instance representing events) against a set of queries (representing specific interests in events).

+Another way of seeing it to be the dual of a search.
+In Search, you match transient queries against a persistent set of documents and get the matching documents.
+In Percolation, you match transient documents against a persistent set of queries and get the matching queries.

-One very common use of a percolator is to implement instant alerting, when you consider incoming document as events.
+One very common use of a percolator is to implement instant alerting, where incoming events are represented as Document and subscriptions represented as Queries.

+Percolators usually exist as part of more general search products, like Lucene.

 # Features